Brad Elterman's Photos of Famous Teen Heartthrobs from the 1970s

 As the years went on, all of that stuff sort of evaporated for me.
 The kids grew up and most of those magazines folded years ago.
 Frankly, I was bored of it.

-Recently, my rep and pal Richie asked me to take photos of a skateboarder from San Diego named Justin Grossman who had just signed with Next Models.
+Recently, my rep and pal Richie asked me to take photos of a skateboarder from San Diego named Justin Gossman who had just signed with Next Models.
 Justin had hardly ever had a snapshot taken of himself, but I could see that he had a coolness and self-confidence about himself that would shine in the photographs.
 I saw a bit of Johnny Thunders meets Mick Jagger in Justin.
-The kid was brilliant and I got him to pose all over Villa Le Reve, fertilize the garden, run the vacuum cleaner, take his shirt off and swing from the rafters.
+The kid was brilliant, and I got him to pose all over Villa Le Reve, fertilize the garden, run the vacuum cleaner, take his shirt off, and swing from the rafters.

 Steve Jones (of the Sex Pistols), 1978